Last Updated: December 4, 2024

 Film Career

 Kavner made her feature film debut in 1982, playing Mrs. Falcone in "National Lampoon's Movie Madness."
 Three years later, she appeared as Cookie Katz in the Steve Guttenberg comedy "Bad Medicine."
 Kavner then had her first of many collaborations with writer-director Woody Allen, playing Gail in his 1986 film "Hannah and Her Sisters."
 She went on to appear in Allen's films "Radio Days," "Alice," "Shadows and Fog," and "Deconstructing Harry," and also had a role in his segment of the anthology film "New York Stories," entitled "Oedipus Wrecks."
-Further, Kavner costarred in Allen's 1994 television film "Don't Drink the Water" alongside Michael J. Fox, Mayim Bialik, Dom DeLuise, and Allen himself.
+Further, Kavner starred in Allen's 1994 television film "Don't Drink the Water" alongside Michael J. Fox, Mayim Bialik, Dom DeLuise, and Allen himself.

 Among Kavner's other notable film roles, she played a nurse who befriends Robin Williams' character in the 1990 drama "Awakenings."
 She had her first leading role in 1992, starring as aspiring stand-up comic Dottie Ingels in Nora Ephron's directorial debut "This is My Life."
 Kavner followed this with roles in James L. Brooks' "I'll Do Anything," costarring Nick Nolte and Whittni Wright, and Billy Crystal's "Forget Paris," with Crystal appearing alongside Debra Winger.
-Next, Kavner voiced a pigeon in the 1998 remake of "Dr. Dolittle," and appeared in the 1999 independent film "Judy Berlin."
-Kavner had her next significant live-action role in 2006, when she played the mother of Adam Sandler's character in the comedy "Click."
+Next, Kavner voiced a pigeon in the 1998 remake of "Dr. Dolittle" and appeared in the 1999 independent film "Judy Berlin."
+Kavner had her next significant live-action role in 2006 when she played the mother of Adam Sandler's character in the comedy "Click."
 The following year, she reprised her voice role as Marge Simpson in the big-screen film adaptation "The Simpsons Movie."

 Personal Life

 Since 1976, Kavner has been in a relationship with retired television producer and writer David Davis; they live together in Manhattan.
-Kavner leads an intensely private and nearly reclusive life, and seldom makes appearances in public.
+Kavner leads an intensely private and nearly reclusive life and seldom makes appearances in public.
 Reportedly, she is a pescetarian.

 Julie Kavner Career Earnings